Colorado Politics

 The self-proclaimed gunman in the Planned Parenthood shooting in Colorado Springs in November 2015 died from congestive heart failure and other related medical conditions, the Federal Bureau of Prisons said in a recent court filing.

 The Federal Bureau of Prisons database shows that Robert Dear Jr., 67, died Nov.
-22, at the U.S. Medical Center for Federal Prisoners (MCFP) in Springfield, Mo.
+22, at the U.S. Medical Center for Federal Prisoners in Springfield, Mo.

 Thanksgiving marked 10 years since the shooting that killed Ke’Arre Stewart, Jennifer Markovsky and University of Colorado Colorado Springs police officer Garrett Swasey.
 Nine other people — five of them law enforcement officers — were wounded during the five-hour standoff at the Planned Parenthood facility off Centennial Boulevard near Fillmore Street on the city’s west side.